SamDeka28/lane-js/readme.md

   res.json({message : "Welcome to LaneJs"});
 ```

-- res.sendStatus: Allows you to set the reponse status code and send the message related to the code.
+- **res.sendStatus**: Allows you to set the reponse status code and send the message related to the code.
 For example:
 ```
   res.sendStatus(200);
   //equivalent to res.status(200).send('Ok');